 - The first Mardi Gras in New Orleans, Louisiana was celebrated (1827)

-- The Dominican Republic gained independence from Haiti (1844)
+- 175 years ago today, the Dominican Republic gained independence from Haiti (1844)

 - John Steinbeck, the Pulitzer and Nobel Prize-winning author whose novels included The Grapes of Wrath, East of Eden and Of Mice and Men, was born in Salinas, California (1902)